 Couples Who Each Use a Solo Sleep System

 That said, some of us do better with separate sleep systems, even if we’re backpacking with our significant other.
 A few members of our team go that route, which allows each person to have their own space while still sharing the weight of the shelter.
 If you choose your items carefully, you can maintain a low base weight with your sleep system.
-Enlightened Equipment makes the Revelation and Enigma quilts, which can be customized for lower weight and higher loft.
-The.
-Hammock Gear Premium Burrow Quilt is another great option that is in neck-to-neck competition with Enlightened Equipment Quilts!
+Enlightened Equipment makes the Enigma Quilts, which can be customized for lower weight and higher loft.

 Just want a Regular Sleeping Bag?

 Looking for a mummy bag?
 The Zpacks Mummy is our top pick with highest warmth to weight ratio and best venting.
 And check out our full roundup of Ultralight Sleeping Bags and Quilts for Backpacking for more.